 Are you ready to start investing but not sure where to start?
 That’s OK.
 A financial advisor can show you how to make the right investments for your situation.
 These professionals can help you build a portfolio, even if you’re just getting started.

-If you need help finding the best way to spend your tax refund, consider having a conversation with one of our Financial Advisors*.
+If you need help finding the best way to spend your tax refund, consider having a conversation with a Financial Advisor*.
 Get your complimentary consultation today.

 4. Donate to a charity